Some commonly asked questions about homelessness in the Tri-Cities:

 The Hope For Freedom Society operates a program of outreach to persons homeless or at risk of homelessness in the Tri-Cities.
 Two outreach workers seek out homeless persons where they live and connect them with available services.

-There are also food banks, soup kitchens, clothing programs, and hot meals available across the Tri Cities.
+There are also food banks, soup kitchens, clothing programs, and hot meals available across the Tri Cities – click the link below for more details.